Subscribo/omnipay-klarna/README.md

 #### capture()

-Method 'capture()' may have an array with parameters as its optional argument, or parameters could be specified via setters on returned `InvoiceAuthorizeRequest` object.
+Method `capture()` may have an array with parameters as its optional argument, or parameters could be specified via setters on returned `InvoiceAuthorizeRequest` object.

 These are required parameters: